Decorate your home for the holidays with this fun and easy DIY Thanksgiving Chalkboard Art!

 Thanksgiving is coming up fast, and I’m starting to do a little decorating.

-I learned a lot and decided to put my newly found skills to work!
+I learned a lot and decided to put my newly found skills to work with this DIY Thanksgiving Chalkboard Art!

 - utility knife